How do I know if my organization is qualified for funding from the Hearst Foundations?

 Applicants should receive an email confirmation of receipt of the proposal.
 All further status changes will be communicated by email and via status updates on the Online Application “Dashboard,” which is visible upon logging in to an applicant’s account.

 What are the deadlines for proposals?

 There are no deadlines.
-Proposals are accepted year round through the Hearst Foundations’ Online Application.
+Proposals are accepted year-round through the Hearst Foundations’ online application portal.

 How do I determine whether to apply for program or endowment funding?

 The Foundations have a preference for program grants.
 The Foundations consider endowment grants in cases where organizations have existing endowments with the Hearst Foundations and a track record of strong performance and consistent stewardship.

 Can I send extra items such as video/audio tapes, newspaper articles, DVDs, etc?